Mixed Credit Reports

 Why Should I Care About Mixed Credit reports?

 Incorrect information contained in a mixed credit report can have potentially significant and detrimental effects, which you may not even realize until you apply for credit from a lender.
-Because lenders often rely heavily on the contents of a credit report to approve a loan, a mixed credit can make it appear to a lender that you have;
+Because lenders often rely heavily on the contents of a credit report to approve a loan, a mixed credit can make it appear to a lender that you have: delinquencies, excessive hard inquiries, a disproportionate debt load, or even bankruptcy discharges.

 This misinformation may cause the lender to only offer you credit with unsatisfactory terms.
 Even worse, the misinformation may cause the lender to wrongfully refuse to extend you credit altogether.
 Besides the obvious financial damage these cases can cause, mixed credit report can wreak havoc on an individual’s personal life, causing an immense amount of unnecessary emotional distress.